porterbmoody/balmingilead/content/posts/Jacob 5.md

 > 50 But, behold, the servant said unto the Lord of the vineyard: Spare it a little longer.

 Quite an interesting verse where the servant pleads with God to spare the people longer.
-It's not the first time this has happened, although we are unsure if this really happened in reality because it a
+It's not the first time this has happened, although we are unsure if this really happened in reality because it has always been God's will to

 > 51 And the Lord said: Yea, I will spare it a little longer, for it grieveth me that I should lose the trees of my vineyard.